We are committed to delivering a rolling scheme of improvements to all schools within the county.

 How does the scheme work?

-Each schools’ local area is assessed to identify current road safety issues and decide upon the appropriate action to address these.
-This could include:
+Each school’s local area is assessed to identify current road safety issues and decide upon appropriate action.

 - 20mph zone with traffic calming